Photian schism

 In 857, Ignatius was deposed or compelled to resign as Patriarch of Constantinople under the Byzantine Emperor Michael III for political reasons.
 He was replaced the following year by Photius.
 The pope, Nicholas I, despite previous disagreements with Ignatius, objected to what he considered the improper deposition of Ignatius and the elevation of Photius, a layman, in his place.
-After his legates exceeded their instructions in 861 by certifying Photius's elevation, Nicholas reversed their decision in 863 by condemning Photius.
+After his legates exceeded their instructions in 861 by certifying Photius's elevation, Nicholas reversed their decision in 863 by excommunicating Photius.

 The situation remained the same until 867.
 The West had been sending missionaries to Bulgaria.
 In 867, Photius called a council and excommunicated Nicholas and the entire western Church.
 That same year, high ranking courtier Basil I usurped the imperial throne from Michael III and reinstated Ignatius as patriarch.
 After Ignatius died in 877, Photius was brought back, but an agreement between him and Pope John VIII prevented a second schism.
 Photius was deposed again in 886, and spent his years in retirement condemning the West for its alleged heresy.

 The main problem was the papal claim to jurisdiction in the East, not accusations of heresy.
 The schism arose largely as a struggle for ecclesiastical control of the southern Balkans and because of a personality clash between the heads of the two sees, both of whom were elected in the year 858 and both of whose reigns ended in 867.
 The Photian Schism thus differed from what occurred in the 11th century, when the Pope excommunicated the patriarch of Constantinople on the grounds of having lost that authority through heresy.
 The Photian Schism helped polarize the East and West for centuries, partially over a false but widespread belief in a second excommunication of Photius.